powercodeacademy/phrg-rails-using-erb/README.md

 </ul>
 ```

 Notice that we use the substitution tag to display the value of the inner `square` variable.
 Again, imagine you're at Facebook and you want to print out all of the wall posts on a given profile page.
 They could store the posts in an array called `wall_posts`.
-Add the following line of code to your `index.erb` file:
+Add the following line of code to your Rails view file:

 ```erb
 <% wall_posts = ["First post!", "Second post!", "Hello, it's your mother.
 Why don't you ever call me?"] %>
 ```

 Here, we're defining a variable called `wall_posts` and assigning its value to an array of strings.
 Now we can iterate through our `wall_posts` array and create a new `<li>` item for each one.

+**Note:** In a typical Rails application, variables like `wall_posts` would be passed from the controller to the view as instance variables (e.g., `@wall_posts`), rather than being defined directly in the view.

 ```erb
 <ul>